CommonAccord/Site-Org/Doc/02/Sec/YC-Safe_Note_cRep_Consent.01.md

 /Note=?? seems rather like item 1, n'est-ce pas ?

-StockApproval.cl=necessary corporate approvals for the authorization of {Capital_Stock} issuable pursuant to {Deal.Xref}
+StockApproval.cl=necessary corporate approvals for the authorization of {Capital_Stock} issuable pursuant to {Event.Xref}

 =[02/Bit/Sec]